BossRighteous/GroovyMiSTerCommand/README.md

 By default, executing with no command line args will run the server instance.

+If you run the exe from Windows Explorer and it silently fails, check your config.json exists.
+Seems to fail before the go terminal loads.

 There are also cli args that can be used to run GMC generator scripts
 - `GroovyMiSterCommand.exe server` - Runs server (same as no command)
 - `GroovyMiSterCommand.exe generate:retroarch` - Scans config playlists_dir for your RA playlist files, generating GMCs from each as a folder